Scale-Dependent Gravitational Couplings in Parameterised Post-Newtonian Cosmology: Evolution using Parameterised Equations

-In the right-hand plot of Figure \ref{fig_deltaratio_theories}, we compare the errors introduced from evolving the simple parameterised equations with the errors induced by applying the modified gravity parameterisation to either the background only or the perturbations only (instead of both).
+In the right-hand plot of Figure \ref{fig_deltaratio_theories}, we compare the inaccuracies introduced from evolving the simple parameterised equations with the inaccuracies induced by applying the modified gravity parameterisation to either the background only or the perturbations only (instead of both).
 The inaccuracy introduced by only modifying the background or the perturbations is much larger than that introduced by evolving the simple parameterised equations directly (this is true even for theories that are much closer to GR).
 Interestingly, the inaccuracy introduced by not including the correct background expansion appears to be even larger than that from not evolving the perturbations with the correct equations.
-This result is significant for the PPNC approach because the PPNC approach provides a way to consistently parameterise both the background {\it and} the perturbations in terms of the same underlying parameters, and does not require fixing either of these to their $\Lambda$CDM values (doing so would result in biased constraints, it seems).
-This is not true of any other attempts at creating a theory-independent framework for testing gravity in cosmology of which we are aware.
+This result is significant for the PPNC approach because the PPNC approach provides a way to consistently parameterise both the background {\it and} the perturbations in terms of the {\it same} underlying parameters.
+This is not true of any other attempts at creating a theory-independent framework for testing gravity in cosmology of which we are aware. { These results suggest that when constraining modified gravity in a model independent or phenomenological way, the background should generally be allowed to deviate from $\Lambda$CDM (for example using a dark energy equation of state $w(a)$) in order to prevent biasing the constraints.}